 A CW laser source, providing 100 mW of on-chip power, is used to pump one microring resonance resulting in single and multi-DKS steps in the generated comb power trace (Fig. 1d).
-Notably, DKS states can be accessed by sweeping the laser in both directions.
-This is a unique property of TFLN DKSs\cite{he2019self,wan2023photorefraction} and is due to the interplay between photorefraction on one hand, and thermo-optic and Kerr effects on the other.
-Optical spectrum corresponding to the single-DKS (multi-DKS) step in Fig. 1d is shown in Fig. 1e (f), with comb spacing of about 410.15 GHz and total span of about 110 (112.4) THz.
+Here, DKS states can be accessed by sweeping the pump laser in both directions, owing to the unique interplay between the photorefractive effect on one hand, and thermo-optic and Kerr effects on the other.
+Their combined effects also stabilize the laser-resonance detuning against pump frequency fluctuations in the DKS regime, enabling excellent free-running stability of DKSs on TFLN.
+An optical spectrum corresponding to the single-DKS (multi-DKS) step in Fig. 1d is shown in Fig. 1e (f), with comb spacing of about 410.15 GHz and comb span of about 110 (112.4) THz.
 Power dips in both spectra (around 203 THz) are due to the anti-phase-matched condition of the pulley coupler and correspond to the $Q_c$ peak in Fig. 1c.
-This coupling condition allows critical coupling of the pump mode and strongly overcouples the Raman mode, thereby suppressing resonance-enhanced stimulated Raman scattering (SRS) in favor of four-wave-mixing (FWM) and DKS generation, which we discuss next.
+This coupling condition allows critical coupling of the pump mode and strong overcoupling of the Raman mode, thereby suppressing resonance-enhanced stimulated Raman scattering (SRS) in favor of four-wave-mixing (FWM) and DKS generation, which we discuss next.

 \textbf{Resonantly enhanced SRS vs. Kerr effect}\\ Z-TFLN is known to feature strong SRS associated with the $\chi^{(3)}$-coupling between the fundamental TE mode and the crystalline E(LO$_8$) vibrational mode\cite{gong2019soliton}.
-As a CW pump enters a microring resonance mode from the red-detuned side, it prompts an immediate energy transfer from the pump mode to unoccupied resonance modes around the Raman gain band, if the SRS threshold is lower than those of other nonlinear processes\cite{yu2020raman,zhao2023widely}.
-Such Raman lasing behavior clamps the pump power at the SRS threshold provided Raman gain is not saturated, and it inhibits DKS generation within the appropriate pump-resonance detuning conditions.
-To enter DKS states, the Kerr-mediated FWM process which seeds sideband modes must occur instead of SRS\cite{chembo2013spatiotemporal}.
+As a CW pump enters a microring resonance mode from the red-detuned side, if the SRS threshold is lower than those of other nonlinear processes\cite{yu2020raman,zhao2023widely}, then it will prompt an immediate energy transfer from the pump mode to unoccupied resonance modes around the Raman gain band.
+Such Raman lasing behavior clamps the pump power at the SRS threshold provided Raman gain is not saturated, and it inhibits DKS generation despite appropriate pump-resonance detuning conditions.
+To enter DKS states, the Kerr-mediated FWM process which seeds sidebands must occur instead of SRS\cite{chembo2013spatiotemporal}.

 To qualitatively describe the competition between SRS and DKS formation, we consider the ratio between the resonance-enhanced power thresholds of these processes, given by